French match ends at halftime after fans attack Lyon players | WHIZ News

 Lyon striker Alexandre Lacazette, who was rested for the game, took to Twitter to express his anger.
 “Pfff, shameful!!”
 Lacazette wrote.
 “Nonsense!!!!”

-It was the second time this week that a Lyon game was marred by fan violence.
+It was the second time this week that a Lyon game was marred by violence.
 Lyon is facing likely sanctions from UEFA after crowd disorder delayed its Europa League home quarterfinal against Besiktas midweek.
+Incidents inside Lyon’s stadium – which will host the final of the tournament next season – followed fighting among French and Turkish fans earlier in the city on Thursday.
+About 20 minutes before the scheduled kickoff, Lyon fans spilled onto the field for their own safety after fireworks were set off and missiles thrown from an upper section of the stadium housing Besiktas supporters.
+The game finally began 45 minutes late after police intervened in the stands.

-The French league said its disciplinary commission would investigate and urged Bastia to ban the fans responsible.
+The French league said it would investigate the Bastia incidents and urged the club to ban the fans responsible.

 “The French league is asking Bastia to take all necessary measures in order to issue stadium bans against those responsible for these acts,” the league said.
-“And more generally to take all measures required to guarantee security.”
+“And more generally to take all measures required to guarantee the security of matches played in its stadium.”

+In a statement issued a couple of hours after the match was abandoned, Bastia “firmly condemned” the violence and said it would attend a disciplinary committee at the French league on Thursday.

 NANTES 0, BORDEAUX 1